 - Contrary to the myth that it was invented to help farmers, it hurts them, particularly the dairy industry.

-- Daylight Wasting Time increases depression due to less light and exercise.
+- Daylight Wasting Time increases depression due to less available light for outdoor activities.

 - It reduces worker productivity.